Normal generators for mapping class groups

-Recall from Nielsen-Thurston classification (Theorem \ref{thm.ntclass}) that there are two types of infinite-order mapping classes, pseudo-Anosovs and reducibles.
+Recall from Thurston's classification (Theorem \ref{thm.ntclass}) that there are two types of infinite-order mapping classes, pseudo-Anosovs and reducibles.
 In our joint work with Wu \cite{BKW_reducible}, we extend Theorem \ref{thm.LMtrans} to deal with reducible mapping classes.

 We are especially interested in reducible mapping classes with non-trivial dynamics.
 Let $f \in \Mod(S)$ be reducible.
-Then there are finitely many disjoint simple closed curves $c_1, \cdots, c_k$ such that their union $\cup_{i = 1}^k c_i$ is invariant under $f$.
+Then there are finitely many disjoint simple closed curves $c_1, \cdots, c_k$ whose union $\cup_{i = 1}^k c_i$ is invariant under $f$.
 This implies that for some $m \in \N$, $f^m$ fixes each connected component of $S - \cup_{i = 1}^k c_i$.
-Taking the collection $\{c_1, \cdots, c_k\}$ to be maximal, restriction of $f^m$ to each component of $S - \cup_{i = 1}^k c_i$ is either periodic or pseudo-Anosov.
+Taking the collection $\{c_1, \cdots, c_k\}$ to be maximal, the restriction of $f^m$ to each component of $S - \cup_{i = 1}^k c_i$ is either periodic or pseudo-Anosov.
 If every such restriction is periodic, then we can enlarge $m$ so that $f$ is a composition of Dehn twists $T_{c_i}$'s.
 It then follows that $\ell_{\T}(f) = 0$, which makes considering the asymptotic translation length meaningless.
 In this regard, we come up with the following notion:

 \begin{definition}[Partly pseudo-Anosov mapping class] We call $f \in \Mod(S)$ \emph{partly pseudo-Anosov} if there exist a representative $f_0$ of $f$ and an embedded subsurface $A \subset S$ so that the isotopy class of the restriction $f_0|_A$ is a pseudo-Anosov element of $\Mod(A)$.
 We simply denote by $f|_A$ the mapping class of $A$ represented by $f_0|_A$. \end{definition}